-Vietnam kicked off a weeklong naval exchange Monday with the U.S. Navy amid percolating tensions in the South China Sea with China.
+Vietnam kicked off a weeklong naval exchange Monday with the U.S. Navy, with the former battlefield enemies cooperating amid percolating tensions in the South China Sea with Beijing.

 Three ships from the U.S. 7th Fleet visited Danang during the five-day event that began Monday.
 No live-fire drills were planned, but the two sides were expected to practice salvage and disaster training as they have done in recent years.